slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

     -   How are executors isolated from the control plane and each other?
 Examples: VMs, containers, sandboxed processes
     -   How have you hardened your executors against malicious tenants?
 Examples: configuration hardening, limiting attack surface
     -   How frequently do you update your isolation software?
-    -   What is your process for responding to platform vulnerability disclosures?
+    -   What is your process for responding to vulnerability disclosures?
 What about vulnerabilities in your dependencies?

 -   Creation and destruction
     -   What environment is available in executors on creation?
 How were the elements of this environment chosen?